DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 Caveats and limitations
 -----------------------

--  Buildings will be designated regardless of whether you have the required materials, but if materials are not available when the construction job is picked up by a dwarf, the buildings will be canceled and the designations will disappear.
-Until the buildingplan plugin can be extended to support all building types, you should use ``quickfort orders`` to pre-manufacture all the materials you need for a ``#build`` blueprint before you apply it.

 -  If you use the ``jugs`` alias in your ``#query``-mode blueprints, be aware that there is no way to differentiate jugs from other types of tools in the game.
 Therefore, ``jugs`` stockpiles will also take nest boxes and other tools.
 The only workaround is not to have other tools lying around in your fort.

--  Likewise for bags.
+-  Likewise for the ``bags`` alias.
 The game does not differentiate between empty and full bags, so you'll get bags of gypsum power and sand in your bags stockpile unless you avoid collecting sand and are careful to assign all your gypsum to your hospital.

 -  Weapon traps and upright spear/spike traps can currently only be built with a single weapon.